Assumption of the Blessed Virgin Mary Cathedral, Kathmandu

-The Assumption of the Blessed Virgin Mary Cathedral is a religious building located in the city of Kathmandu, capital of the Asian country of Nepal.
+The Assumption of the Blessed Virgin Mary Cathedral is a Catholic church located in Kathmandu, capital of Nepal.

 It began as the Church of Our Lady of the Assumption which was dedicated by Cardinal Jozef Tomko, prefect of the Congregation for the Evangelization of Peoples, on 15 August 1995.
 The church is located on the outskirts of Lalitpur in Kathmandu.
 The parish of St. Mary of the Assumption has 2,290 Catholics.
 The pastor of the cathedral is the father Silas Bogati.